Short answer: yes, at least for some non-critical browsing.

 Please note that a malicious website may still try to trick your browser into retrieving content from other sites without your knowledge so as to force your device to store and share it with other users.
 While Firefox code already does a pretty good job at detecting and blocking such attempts, you should still avoid visiting suspicious sites.

 Read more about how your CENO Browser retrieves and shares Web content with others here.

 Short answer: yes, with some technical knowledge and resources.

 CENO is not an anonymity tool.
-An attacker able to spy your network traffic can see content being requested from or served to another user from your device.
-The attacker can also test whether you are sharing a particular content, although they cannot list all the contents that you are sharing.
+An attacker able to spy on your network traffic can see content being requested from or served to another user from your device.
+The attacker can also assess whether you are sharing a particular website, although they cannot list all the content that you are sharing.